mikechamberlain/coding-standards/README.md

 - If you cannot recover from an error, it's totally fine!
   - Either: don't catch the exception in the first place.
   - Else: rethrow the exception so it can be handled further up the stack by something that can.
 - There should always be a global exception handler that logs the exception and shows a "sorry, something went wrong" message to the user.
-If all you want to do is log the error, then don't bother - keep your code clean and let the global exception handler do its thing.
+If all you want to do is log the error, then don't bother - keep your code clean and leave the logging to the global exception handler.
 - When _rethrowing_ an exception simply `throw;` it.
 Do not `throw ex;` as this loses the call stack information, making it look like the exception originated inside your `catch` block.

 **Note that simply logging the exception does not count as graceful recovery.
 If in doubt, always rethrow.**